Medicare Advantage plans in Nebraska provide Original Medicare coverage, along with more benefits like hearing, vision, and dental coverage.

-Many Medicare Advantage plans in Nebraska also include prescription drug coverage.
+Many Medicare Advantage plans also include prescription drug coverage.

 Medicare Advantage plans in Nebraska provide comprehensive healthcare coverage to Medicare beneficiaries in the state.
 Private health insurance companies offer these plans, and they can set their own coverage options and costs under rules established by the federal Medicare program.